OpenDSA/OpenDSA/RST/en/PL/ReductionStrategies.rst

 #.
 Do different reduction strategies lead to different results?

 A key to partially answering the second and third questions above is the **Church-Rosser Theorem**, which we will merely state and not prove.
 According to the Church-Rosser theorem, *if two different reduction strategies both lead to an answer, then they will lead to the same answer.*

 So the answers to the second and third questions are no with the following caveat: any reduction strategy that leads to an answer will give the same answer.
 The key here is whether or not the strategy leads to an answer, and the Church-Rosser theorem neither guarantees termination nor does it guarantee that an answer will be found if it exists.
+In instance where the strategy leads to an answer that cannot be further reduced, we say that the expression is in **beta-normal form**.

 The strategy that JavaScript uses in the substitution model of computation is called **applicative order reduction**.
 With this strategy, to evaluate an expression of the form ``f(arg1,arg2,arg3,...)``, we:

 #.
-Evaluate each of the subexpressions from left to right, including *f*
+Evaluate each of the sub-expressions from left to right, including *f*
    if it requires evaluation.
 (How could it require evaluation?)

 #.
 Apply the leftmost result, which should be a function, to the rest of
-   the evaluated subexpressions.
+   the evaluated sub-expressions.

-The applicative order strategy is characterized by evaluating the subexpressions first.
-That is, we only perform an application when each of the subexpressions has been reduced and there are no redexes left except the topmost application.
+The applicative order strategy is characterized by proceeding left-to-right, evaluating the innermost sub-expressions first.
+That is, we only perform an application when each of the sub-expressions has been reduced and there are no redexes remaining except the topmost application.
 Consider:

 :math:`(\lambda x.((x \; y) \; (y \; x)) \; (\lambda w.(w \;  w) \; z))`